 - Enhanced knowledge of networks available and networking.

 Benefits for Alumni/Friends of the University

-- Satisfaction from helping students or fellow alumni grow and develop.
+- Feel good about helping students or fellow alumni grow and develop.

 - Enhanced coaching skills.

 Policy Concerning Consensual Relations.
 In order to foster an environment for learning and to avoid the potential for exploitation, the volunteer career advisor shall not have any dating, romantic or sexual relationship (even if it is deemed to be consensual) with a student.

 Sexual Harassment.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when such conduct has the purpose or effect of substantially interfering with an individual's performance or creating an intimidating, hostile, or offensive environment.